DeadPool-4422/a7y18lte-Resources/README.md

 # a7y18lte-Resources

 Welcome to the a7y18lte-Resources repository!
-Here, you'll find resources that are designed to enhance and customize your device experience.
+Here, you'll find resources to help enhance and customize your device experience.

 ## Getting Started